CSbyGB/pentips/windows/powershell-cmd.md

-# Useful commandes with Powershell and cmd
+# Useful commands with Powershell and cmd

 ## Powershell